-There’s a story behind this truly amazing white zucchini cake with a caramelly-nutty (super easy!) broiled frosting:
+There’s a fun story behind this truly amazing white zucchini cake with a caramelly-nutty – and super easy – broiled frosting:

-We were at my mother-in-law’s house a couple years ago celebrating Brian’s birthday.
+It happened at my mother-in-law’s house a couple years ago when we were celebrating Brian’s birthday.

 Now, my mother-in-law is a beautiful hostess and has taught me many things about hospitality (including using the “good” dishes all the time, serving whatever you have, and including all ages at the table with those good dishes, because entertaining is about the people and making them feel special), so it’s always a treat to go to her house and sit around her table.
 And the food is always good – and plentiful.

 But I have to admit that on this night when I saw that the birthday cake was a “plain” cake (i.e., not chocolate), I was a little disappointed.
 I watched her mix together a simple topping to create an old-fashioned broiled frosting that I had never seen before.
 I was intrigued and curious.

 We sang the birthday song, the candles were blown out and I asked for just a little piece, please (it’s so easy to eat less dessert when you don’t think you’re going to like it, isn’t it?).

 I took a bite.
 Oh my…what was in this cake?

 Moist perfection, caramelly topping, nuts…what on earth was this?
 When I actually said this out loud, Brian’s mom said there was a “secret” ingredient.
 Mayonnaise?
 No. Since it was the time of year we were trying to use up garden produce, I guessed zucchini, to which she smiled and said yes.

 It was hard to believe – we couldn’t see it, couldn’t feel it.